 Where To Stay in Prince Edward County

-Toronto To Quebec City Stop 3: The Loyalist Parkway To Kingston, Ontario
+Toronto To Quebec City Stop 5: The Loyalist Parkway and the Glenora Ferry

-The Loyalist Parkway, or HWY 33, skirts the coast of Lake Ontario through some of its most scenic and historic towns.
-Many of the towns were settled by the United Empire Loyalists who settled here in 1784.
+The Loyalist Parkway hugs the Lake Ontario shoreline through some of Southeastern Ontario’s most scenic and historic towns.
+Many of these towns were settled by United Empire Loyalists as far back as 1784, who were leaving the United States after the Revolutionary War.

 Where To Stay in Kingston, Ontario